 It has become valuable for businesses to be more aware of the environmental impact their businesses are having.
 Three out of 4 Australian businesses believe that good waste management helps to improve public perception of their companies.

 Paper invoicing is damaging the environment.
 We all know that public perception can have a strong impact on business decisions.
 This is why many businesses are becoming more environmentally aware, if not for the environment than the public perception.
 Even consumers are playing a part in this.
 As consumers become more aware of environmental concerns, they’re often choosing businesses that are vocal about their green practices.

 “It takes 24 trees to produce 1 tonne of paper” – AustralianScience.com

 Recycling and most importantly paper recycling is one of the easiest ways to create a green practice in a business.
 Considering that last year, 1.9 million tonnes of paper were sent to landfill and that it took 24 trees to produce 1 tonne of paper – the environmental impact of paper is staggering.

-Recycling paper should become an integral process for any business and it does alleviate the environmental pollution.
+Recycling paper should become an integral process for any business and it does alleviate environmental pollution.
 However, reducing and removing as much paper usage from your business is the best way to help the environment.

 In Australia, over 1 billion invoices are sent and received between businesses.
-That number of invoices increases dramatically when taking into account B2C invoices.
+That number of invoices increases dramatically when taking into Account B2C invoices.

 PDF Invoices: A Good Start In Going Paperless